-4. Sometimes I introduce the concepts of levels of listening, then encourage my client to take a risk in venturing guesses about what my life is like.
+4. One tip is to introduce the concepts of levels of listening, then encourage your client to take a risk in venturing guesses about what your life is like.

 What do I care about the most?
 What are my fears?
 My hopes?
 My dreams?
 My expectations?